 Liability for the actions of third parties

-The government also wants to reintroduce protection for employees who are sexually harassed by clients or customers (having repealed the law in October 2013 on the basis that the protection was 'unnecessary').
+The government also wants to reintroduce protection for employees who are harassed by clients or customers (having repealed the law in October 2013 on the basis that the protection was 'unnecessary').
 We don't yet know what any new law will look like and, for example, whether employers will only be liable for the actions of someone they don't directly employ, if that third party has previously harassed a member of staff.

 The government has indicated that it will allow employers to utilise the defence of having taken all reasonable steps to prevent the harassment.
 But it's not clear how that will be measured in the context of regulating the behaviour of people that they, arguably, have little control over.

-There's no doubt that some working environments put employees at greater risk of sexual harassment than others.
-For example, it will be easier to take steps to prevent your staff from being sexually harassed by contractors attending your office to repair the photocopier, than from customers attending a late night bar.
+There's no doubt that some working environments put employees at greater risk of harassment than others.
+For example, it will be easier to take steps to prevent your staff from being harassed by contractors attending your office to repair the photocopier, than from customers attending a late night bar.
 In the case of the former, you could make it clear that you expect visitors to respect your staff and, to the extent that they need to interact with them, to keep any dialogue appropriate.
 In the context of a bar, you'd probably need signs which make it clear that staff shouldn't be harassed and robust ways of dealing with anyone who does - such as ejecting them from the premises and keeping them away if they repeat their behaviour.

 Interns and volunteers